 However, easy to use, bite-sized training modules and ‘Just in Time Learning‘ can be invaluable in dynamic working environments, such as last-minute prep for a business meeting or dealing with a complex engineering challenge.
 This kind of content might work best if it has been developed primarily with a mobile user interface (UI) to make it fast and easy to access and consume on a phone or tablet.

 A good, mobile-first learning user experience (UX) can make this possible and can be the best way to absorb facts and figures or take new knowledge into a workplace environment straight away.

 Our definition of mLearning is the use of mobile technology to make learning materials accessible and effective at a time and place convenient to the learner.

-What mlearning means has been widely debated for over a decade, with many arguing that mobile learning is completely distinct from eLearning.
-We need to remember that the ‘e’ in eLearning is for ‘electronic’.
+Exactly what means has been widely debated for over a decade, with many arguing that mobile learning is completely distinct from e-Learning.
+We need to remember that the ‘e’ in e-Learning is for ‘electronic’.
 Therefore, can we justify the statement that the difference between mlearning and elearning is as stark as the difference between elearning and face to face, instructor-led learning?

 A simple way to define mobile learning could be to say that it is learning at a time and place that is convenient for and accessible to the learner.
 That would make mobility the key element, rather than the device used, so a book could deliver mobile learning.

-e-Learning has taken education and training into the world of computing. m-Learning has taken it a stage further, increasing the portability of e-learning.
-As discussed on this article from 2010 – m-learning is not just e-learning on a mobile phone and that’s an important point to remember.
+e-Learning has taken education and training into the world of computing. mLearning has taken it a stage further, increasing the portability of e-learning.
+As discussed on this article from way back in 2010 – m-learning is not just e-learning on a mobile phone and that’s an important point to remember.

 Mobile Learning Technologies